 Eight observatories under the auspices of UNWTO are currently in operation in China.
 They are all managed by a Monitoring Centre based in Sun Yat-sen University in Guangzhou:

-Yangshuo is a county in the southern region of Guangxi, perhaps most famous for its surrounding karst peaks.
+Yangshuo is a county in the northeastern region of Guangxi, perhaps most famous for its surrounding karst peaks.
 In 2006, the GOST in Yangshuo was the first to be established, due to the fast rise in tourism in the region, and the growing importance of the sector to the area.
 Its focus is community participation and tourism impacts.

 In 2011, the third GOST in China under the auspices of UNWTO was established at the entrance of the National Park of Zhangjiajie in the Hunan province.
 The park is the first national forest park in China, receiving up to 40 000 visitors a day during high season.
 Tourism is the main sector in the area, and the focus of the Zhangjiajie GOST is tourism for regional development.

 Chengdu, the fourth most populous city in mainland China, is the capital of the Sichuan province and an important economic hub in western China.
 The city is one of China’s most visited destinations, and the Chengdu GOST is therefore naturally focused on tourism and urbanization, along with post-disaster reconstruction.

 Bordering Kazakhstan, Russia and Mongolia, Kanas is a lake nature reserve in north-west China, and the major tourism attraction in that part of the country.
 The GOST in Kanas, focused on tourism in remote and border areas, was established in 2012.